How Bookies Know You’re Arbing

 Analysing Bet Timing

-• Bets placed right before odds change
+• Bets placed right before the odds change

 Player Profiling